Ashkenazi Jews: Female lineages: Mitochondrial DNA

 A 2006 study by Behar and co-authors, of 1,000 units of haplogroup K (mtDNA), suggested that about 40% of today's Ashkenazim descend from just four women who were "likely from a Hebrew/Levantine mtDNA pool" originating in the Middle East in the 1st and 2nd centuries CE.
 The rest of Ashkenazi mtDNA reportedly originated from about 150 women, most of whom were also likely of Middle Eastern origin.
 Specifically, although haplogroup K is common throughout western Eurasia, its global distribution makes it very unlikely that "the four aforementioned founder lineages entered the Ashkenazi mtDNA pool via gene flow from a European host population".

-A 2013 study of Ashkenazi mitochondrial DNA by a team led by Martin B. Richards tested all 16,600 DNA units of mtDNA, and found that the four main female Ashkenazi founders had descent lines that were established in Europe 10,000 to 20,000 years in the past while most of the remaining minor founders also have a deep European ancestry.
-The study argued that the great majority of Ashkenazi maternal lineages were not brought from the Near East or the Caucasus, but instead assimilated within Europe, primarily of Italian and Old French origins.
-The study estimated that more than 80% of Ashkenazi maternal ancestry comes from women indigenous to (mainly prehistoric Western) Europe, and only 8% from the Near East, while the origin of the remainder is undetermined.
-According to the study this "point to a significant role for the conversion of women in the formation of Ashkenazi communities."
-Karl Skorecki criticized the study, arguing that while it "re-opened the question of the maternal origins of Ashkenazi Jewry, the phylogenetic analysis in the manuscript does not 'settle' the question."
+A 2013 study led by Martin B. Richards of all 16,600 DNA units of mtDNA found that the four main female Ashkenazi founders had descent lines that were established in Europe 10,000 to 20,000 years in the past, primarily of Italian and Old French origins.
+The study estimated that more than 80% of Ashkenazi maternal ancestry comes from women indigenous to primarily Western Europe, and 8% from the Near East, with the remainder undetermined.
+The study states the "results point to a significant role for the conversion of women in the formation of Ashkenazi communities."
+Karl Skorecki conversely argued that while it "re-opened the question of the maternal origins of Ashkenazi Jewry, the phylogenetic analysis in the manuscript does not 'settle' the question."